 This bill amends various sections of the Iowa Code related to the jurisdiction of the juvenile court and the establishment of juvenile pre-charge diversion programs.
 It expands the definition of "child" to include individuals under 21 years of age who are alleged to have committed offenses under the exclusive original jurisdiction of the juvenile court, provided that the proceedings began before they turned 18.
-The bill also introduces a new definition for juvenile pre-charge diversion programs, which are certified by the Department of Health and Human Services (HHS) to provide rehabilitative services for children accused of offenses that would be classified as simple misdemeanors if committed by adults.
+The bill also defines "juvenile pre-charge diversion program" as a certified program aimed at diverting children from juvenile court for offenses that would be classified as simple misdemeanors if committed by adults.

 Statutes affected: Introduced: 216A.136, 232.2, 232.14, 232.28, 232.45, 232.8, 232.44, 232.149, 803.6